sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/index.md

 {: .value }
-> Sysdig's runtime threat detection capabilities deliver essential business value by:
+> Sysdig's runtime threat detection capabilities deliver significant business value by:
-> - Using a rules-based approach to detect and prevent common attack patterns in real-time
+> - Using a rules-based approach to detect and prevent common attack patterns in real time.
-> - Providing other ways to detect and prevent threats, such as container drift detection and malware detection
+> - Providing additional threat detection and prevention capabilities such as container drift detection and malware detection